dogusural/dodocuments/cpp-initialization/C++-initialization.md

   * `int p*{} = int p*{nullptr}`
   * `int a[10]{}; // all members are zero initialized.`

-* For class objects , default constructor is called if it is explicitly declared and if no default constructor is declared(compiler generated compiler is used) then all primitive members get value initialized.
+* For class objects , default constructor is called if it is explicitly declared and if no default constructor is declared(compiler generated compiler is used) then all primitive members get zero initialized.

   ```
   class car